A Valuable Benefit for Members of Electric Cooperatives

 “Retiring” i.e., paying back or returning capital credits is a two-step process:

 - Step 1: Allocation – An allocation determines your share of the cooperative’s margin in a particular year.
 Margins are “allocated” or assigned to members who belong to the cooperative during the year in which a margin is generated.
 The allocation is based on the member’s proportion of electrical usage for that year.
 Each member’s portion is referred to as a “capital credit allocation.”

-- Step 2: Retirement – Once capital credits are allocated they are retained by the co-op for up to 30 years, which is the rotation period.
+- Step 2: Retirement – Once capital credits are allocated they are retained by the co-op for at least 30 years, which is the rotation period.
 They are retained because capital credits are the most significant source of equity for the cooperative.
 Equity is used to help meet the expenses of the co-op, such as paying for new equipment to service members and repaying debt.
 Capital credits help keep rates at an affordable level by reducing the amount of funds that must be borrowed to grow and maintain Lane Electric’s existing electric system.

 - You may elect to wait for 30 years to receive the full value of your capital credits or,

 - You may opt to donate them to Lane Electric’s Member Assistance Program or,

 - You can donate them to the research and development of Renewable Energy